-

 ESG: one reason behind the trend

 Measuring the impact of investing in a business is possible through monitoring that businesses’ environmental, social and governance (ESG) factors.
 It’s not unusual when submitting a bid these days, to be asked what your approach to sustainability is.
 Or diversity and inclusion for that matter.
 It is no longer sufficient to only satisfy the expected legal questions on important legislation such as modern slavery, data privacy, and financial stability.
-There is more emphasis on living up to your company values throughout all your business dealings.
-In a similar vein, businesses are now paying more attention to client acceptance risk, also known as engagement risk, than ever before.

 Peter says, “it’s never been more important to measure your business’ impact.
 We speak with professional services firms on a daily basis and are often asked how much attention this needs right now.
 Our answer: it’s critical.
 And it’s not just a short-term quick fix that is needed.
 Businesses need to put plans in place and develop a real approach for the long-term.”